viniersiren/ts-mls/docs/09-resumption.md

-# Resumption
+# Resumption - Branching

 This scenario demonstrates how to branch a group and resume with new key packages and a new group ID.
+Branching starts a new group with a subset of the original group's participants (with no effect on the original group).The new group is linked to the old group via a resumption PSK.

+## Steps Covered

+1. **Group Creation**: Alice creates a new MLS group (epoch 0).
+2. **Adding Bob**: Alice adds Bob to the group with an Add proposal and Commit (epoch 1).
+3. **Bob Joins**: Bob joins the group using the Welcome message (epoch 1).
+4. **New Key Packages and Group ID**: Alice and Bob generate new key packages and agree on a new group ID.
+5. **Branching the Group**: Alice creates a branch commit to resume the group with the new parameters (epoch 0 of the new group).
+6. **Bob Joins the New Branch**: Bob joins the new group branch using the Welcome message.

+## Key Concepts

+- **Group Resumption/Branching**: The process of creating a new group state from an existing group, with new keys and a new group ID.
+- **Key Package Rotation**: Members generate new key packages to use in the resumed group, providing fresh cryptographic material.
+- **Branch Commit**: A special commit that creates a new group branch, optionally with a new group ID and new members.

+---

 ```typescript
 import {